Kahlan-walcott/GVSU-CIS350-lokds/README.md

 ## Prerequisites

 ## Run Instructions
-If you want to run this game please fork it and run your forked version.

 If you wish to use the command line find your computer of choice below and follow the instructions.

 ## Linux users